samsquire/ideas2/README.md

 # 50. Empty space scheduler

 The ability to schedule disk space to various purposes and to schedule files to different regions of empty space.
-I have three hard drives I should be able to schedule disk for my virtual machines without having to resize virtual disks.
+I have three hard drives My virtual disks in my VMs should also resize (to grow) automatically.

 # 51. Tips should be crowdsourced